 Enrolling.
-You can enroll in the WPP online by filling out the Winthrop Payment Plan Enrollment form on Wingspan.
+You must enroll in the WPP online via the "Account Summary and Payments" link in Wingspan.
 Please direct WPP questions to the Cashier's Office in 22 Tillman Hall, cashiersoffice@winthrop.edu or telephone 803/323-2167.

 Past Due Indebtedness